This is how you see your trail dog.

 There are 90 million dogs in the U.S. If allowed to shit where they might, those hounds would defecate in far greater quantities around population centers than coyotes and bears do.
 Our nation’s dogs produce 10.6 million tons of waste each year.
 In the Open Space and Mountain Parks land in Boulder County, Colorado, alone, an estimated 30 tons of dog waste is left annually, even as roughly three-quarters of dog walkers pick up after their pets.
 We pick up after our dogs (or we should) for the same reasons that we have public sewers.
 Handling warm crap through a veneer of plastic is disgusting, but seeing the refuse of dozens of dogs melting out of the snow is worse.
 As dog owners, we have a responsibility not to put parasites into the water that our neighbors recreate in and that wildlife drinks from.

 Unfortunately, there’s a trend of late that sees dog owners bagging their dogs’ waste but then leaving it on the side of the trail.
 As bad as dog mess is, abandoned bags full of it are worse.
 Even the biodegradable Mutt Mitt plastic will last a year.
 If you leave a polyethylene bag from the grocery store in the wild, it could last a thousand years.
-This is happening: in a study of dog owners in Boulder conducted in 2018 by the University of Pennsylvania, 73.5 percent “immediately picked up their pet’s waste,” but that same study found that 13.7 percent “did not take all of the bags with them.”
+This is happening: in a study of dog owners in Boulder conducted in 2018 by the Leave No Trace Center for Outdoor Ethics and Penn State University, 73.5 percent “immediately picked up their pet’s waste,” but that same study found that 13.7 percent “did not take all of the bags with them.”
 In Boulder, leaving such bags behind is called a “non compliant pet defecation event.”
 A city councilwoman once proposed that DNA be employed to track down the defecator’s owners, and trail advocates in Colorado recently made a push to end this bad habit.
 Their slogan, placed on an emoji of a pile of poo, is: “You are what you leave behind.”
 Get it?

 Even the biodegradable Mutt Mitt plastic will last a year.
 If you leave a polyethylene bag from the grocery store in the wild, it could last a thousand years.